pswilde/nemini/README.md

 ## Static files
 Nemini is able to serve static gemtext files from your root directory or subdirectories.
-Your static files must use the extension `.gemini`, `.gmi`, `.gmni` or have no extension.
+Your static files must use the extension `.gemini`, `.gmi` or `.gmni`.
 Currently, other file extensions are not supported, but easily fixed if there's need for it.